BarclayRkts/React-TicTacToe/README.md

 # https://barclayrkts.github.io/React-TicTacToe/
-This is a basic Tic Tac Tie App
+This is a basic Tic Tac Toe App